 The fallout from the AMA report shook the lighting industry to its core.
-It has never been confronted with a trusted source that challenged its authority and expertise.
-Unfortunately, the industry responded by trying to dispute technical minutia, like the use of CCT as a reliable predictor of blue spectral power distribution (SPD).
-What is extremely telling is how the industry response has completely ignored the main message of the report, which is that the quality of public lighting needs to be fundamentally improved.
-We predict that the AMA report may aide manufacturers that have been at the forefront of improving the quality of LED fixtures and help them compete against the price pressure that has occurred from the commoditization of LED technology.
+It has never been confronted by a trusted source that challenged its authority and expertise.
+What is extremely disappointing is how the industry response has largely ignored the main message of the report, which is that the quality of public lighting needs to be fundamentally improved.
+The AMA report aided manufacturers that have been at the forefront of improving the quality of LED fixtures by helping them compete against the price pressure that has occurred from the commoditization of LED technology.

-Ultimately, the biggest effect of the report will be from public pressure to address the deficiencies in public lighting that cities are experiencing.
+Ultimately, the biggest effect of the AMA report will probably be increased public pressure to address the deficiencies in public lighting that cities are experiencing.
 Only education and public awareness will change the way cities and DOT staff approach public lighting.
-In a perfect world, the trend going into 2017 should be to better assess public preferences and design public lighting to be more community friendly.
+The trend going into 2020 should be to better assess public preferences and design public lighting to be more community friendly.
 The argument that engineers have used to defend poor quality street lighting design will not stand up to the clear warnings included in the AMA report.
 Somewhat ironically now cities need to be concerned about potential litigation from citizens who are concerned that too much light may negatively impact their health as well as the environment.

-It’s a shame that it takes the threat of litigation to make cities care about the quality of the public lighting that they provide, but we owe a debt of gratitude to the AMA for moving the issue to the fore.
-In the short-term the AMA report has had a chilling effect on city LED retrofit plans.
-Many have put them on hold while they decide what changes should be made.
+It’s a shame that it takes the threat of litigation to make cities care about the quality of the public lighting that they provide.
+While the AMA report had a temporary chilling effect on some city LED retrofit plans, many paused to review their upgrades and ultimately have moved forward using fixtures with warmer CCT and less glare.
 Some have taken the opportunity to reach out to communities for their feedback.
 SOLA has promoted this objective for years and it is the only way that a city can be sure that a project will be successful.

 Public outreach should include the help of a lighting professional experienced in outdoor lighting design and needs to engage a wide cross section of the community to be relevant.
 The process should include a pilot test of fixtures that demonstrate a wide range of options, including color temperature, lighting levels, and good optical control that eliminates glare and light trespass.
 In order to engage a large quantity of participants from a broad demographic range, consider giving a small incentive like a gift card for participating in a tour of the lighting choices and filling out a detailed survey.
 Make sure to keep the survey questions neutral so as not to “lead” the respondents.
 Use language that the public will understand and show an ample range of options.
 Too many surveys have been done with so few choices that the data was skewed and worthless.
 If you only show the public 4000K and 6500K fixtures and they all choose 4000K, it doesn’t mean that it is their true preference.
 Include warm-white options like 2200K and 2700K and you will be surprised how many will prefer them.